Blaza/downvoter/README.md

 ## Quick overview of the model

 The aim was to develop a model which, given a StackOverflow question, decides whether it is a 'bad' question or not.
 In other words, decides if the question should be downvoted.
-We deem the question 'bad' if it's score is negative.
+We'll deem the question 'bad' if it's score is negative.

 The developed model has two layers.